-Students are subject to a drug screening and criminal background check prior to Fieldwork placement.
+Students are subject to a drug screening and criminal background check prior to Fieldwork placement at their own expense.
 Commission of a felony may effect a student's ability to take the national exam.

 Accreditation

 The Occupational Therapy Assistant program at Housatonic Community College is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).